evgv/evgv/README.md

 Over the years, we have been developing and supporting about a hundred electronic stores by our team for countries such as Ukraine, Russia, Germany, Denmark, Italy, France, Canada, the USA, Kuwait and others.

-In addition, he was involved in modifying the Mantis task system developed on PC without using an object-oriented approach.
+In addition, he was involved in modifying the Mantis task system developed with PHP without using an object-oriented approach.

 One of the biggest projects was the development of a sports goods and services store, as well as the API for a mobile application through which it was possible to provide services and purchase goods, the development was jointly with a mobile application development studio.